Amirul24-dev/Amirul24-dev/README.md

 I'm still learning and figuring things out, but I'm challenging myself to become better at coding — one project at a time. 🚀

-🛠️ What I'm Working On
+### 🛠️ What I'm Working On

 Currently, I'm working on:

-  📊 Data reports & data analysis projects
+- 📊 Data reports & data analysis projects
-  🧮 Interactive calculators
+- 🧮 Interactive calculators

-  💻 Small projects to strengthen my coding fundamentals 🌱 My Learning Journey
+### 🌱 My Learning Journey

 I'm currently exploring two main paths: